seedship/RFT-Protocol/README.md

 # XXX protocol Java implementation

 This is the java implemenation of the [XXX protocol](https://rfc.lennardn.xyz).
+This repository is a public fork of [this one](https://gitlab.lrz.de/ga96xic/xxx-protocol)

 ## Build